 1. A side-parting to cover any root regrowth

 During a recent video call, the Duchess tried out a different look, by sweeping her hair back into a more exaggerated side-parting - which celebrity hairstylist James Johnson reckons is a great trick for hiding any root regrowth.
-After all, we've all been having to make do with at-home hair dye kits recently, without trips to the salon!
+After all, we've all been having to make do with home highlight kits (opens in new tab) recently, without trips to the salon!

 He also explained that it's a great style for people who are less adept at styling their hair too without the help of a professional.